AcademySoftwareFoundation/EncodingGuidelines/ColorPreservation.md

 # RGB to YCrCb Conversion <a name="yuv"></a>
 We would like ffmpeg to do as little as possible in terms of color space conversion. i.e. what comes in, goes out.
-The problem is that most of the codecs are doing some sort of RGB to YUV conversion (technically YCrCb).
-The notable exception is x264rgb (see below).
+The problem is that most of the codecs prefer to convert from RGB to YUV conversion (technically YCrCb).
+Do be aware that a number of codecs do support native RGB encoding (including h264, hevc, vp9, av1), but they are not typically supported in web browsers.

 The main problem is that ffmpeg by default assumes that any unknown still image format has a color space of [rec601](https://en.wikipedia.org/wiki/Rec._601) which is very unlikely to be the color space your source media was generate in.
 So unless you tell it otherwise it will attempt to convert from that colorspace producing a color shift.

 Separately, all the video formats typically do not use the full numeric range [0-255] but instead the Y' (luminance) channel have a nominal range of [16..235]  and the CB and CR channels have a nominal range of [16..240] with 128 as the neutral value.
 This frequently results in quantisation artifacts for 8-bit encoding (the standard for web playback).
 This fortunately is something you can change, [see TV vs. Full range](Quickstart.html#tv-vs-full-range-). below.
 The other option is to use higher bit depth, e.g. 10-bit or 12 bit for formats such as [ProRes](Encoding.html#prores-).

+Even if you are sticking to 8-bits encodes, if your source media is able to have a higher bit-depth (e.g. you are able to write out 16-bit PNG's to do the encode) it will help with the accuracy of the RGB to YUV conversion, particularly if you are using libswscale (see below).

 For more information, see: [https://trac.ffmpeg.org/wiki/colorspace](https://trac.ffmpeg.org/wiki/colorspace)